 - A current record of expenditures must be received by Sponsor monthly on or before the 10th of the following month. - Provide itemized invoice and proof of payment (credit card/cash receipt/cashed check or bank receipt). - Item description must include location of use (funded trail name(s) & purpose in description).

-Insurance Expenditures
+Insurance, Permit or Subcontract Expenditures